colehurwitz/akashgit.github.io/research/index.md

 own been able to match the performance of adversarial training.
 We present a new method of training MMD-nets, based on learning a mapping of samples from the data and from the model into a lower dimensional space, in which MMD training can be more effective.
-We call these networks ratio matching MMD networks (RM10 MMDnets).
+We call these networks ratio matching MMD networks (RM- MMDnets).
 We train the mapping to preserve density ratios between the densities over the low-dimensional space and the original space.
 This ensures that matching the model distribution to the data in the low-dimensional space will also match the